 Work with ERCOT Staff to develop Protocols and market improvements that support increased data transparency and data availability to the market.

-Work with ERCOT Staff to ensure appropriate credit and collateral rules exist or are created to facilitate market changes and explore ways to improve credit practices.
+Work with ERCOT Staff to ensure appropriate credit and collateral rules exist or are created to facilitate market participation and explore ways to improve credit practices.
+Review available means to eliminate or substantially mitigate default uplift.

 Consolidate, combine, and align working group meetings as necessary.

+Support TAC in ensuring that the items on the Emergency Conditions Issues List assigned to WMS are addressed in a timely manner and that recommendations and Revision Requests that arise from those discussions are developed and provided to TAC.